 For the first time, [my daughter] Madison was able to make her own way, learning alongside her brother Matthew and me about human rights champions who fought for her right to participate in society without being discriminated against because of her vision and hearing loss.
 To know that the Museum valued Madison learning as much as anyone else’s and to see her face light up with amazement and delight moved me to tears.
 I still hold onto that memory today as a reminder of what being equal feels like.

 Technically, the Museum’s online content isn’t “at” the Museum, but it’s still an important part of the Museum experience.
-With French and English accounts combined, the Museum has tens of thousands of followers on Facebook, Instagram and Twitter.
+With French and English accounts combined, the Museum has tens of thousands of followers on Facebook - will open in a new tab, Instagram - will open in a new tab and Twitter - will open in a new tab.
 If you follow us on social media, you might have noticed that whenever we share a picture, we include a photo description.
 These photo descriptions are accessed through screen readers.
 This way, people who are visually impaired will know what images we are sharing.
 For videos, we add captions for the hearing impaired as often as we can.
 On our website, we often provide audio description so that people with visual impairments can hear a description of what is happening on screen.

 This level of accessibility would not have been possible without the work of the Inclusive Design Advisory Council (IDAC).
 Made up of experts, advisors and activists in the field of disability rights, IDAC provides analysis, identifies gaps and gives feedback to the Museum on a wide variety of issues relating to accessibility.